craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Lands of Tetrimoc/Local Lore/First Invasion of Orcus.md

 Tubric returns Phnipper's nod.

-Eladrithal speaks, his voice tender and bassy, ""
+Eladrithal speaks, his voice tender and bassy, "What's next then?
+I wouldn't mind visiting the Golden City, but that wouldn't be the best idea given our reputation with the Claws", pausing to shoot a knowing look at Tubric, "So maybe we head north-west.
+We'd make Agrandica's less than an hour before nightfall."

+The rest of the Grey Ordeal agreed, and together they exited the cave, mounted their horses, and began their navigations.

+# Chapter Two - Agrandica, the Northwestern Thief Lord